 \subsubsection{The diamond norm}

-The distance measures on quantum channels we encountered so far can be regarded as average error measures.
+The distance measures on quantum channels we encounter so far can be regarded as average error measures.
 A more pessimistic, worst-case error measure is induced by the trace-norm on operators, the so-called \emph{diamond norm}.
 It measures the operational distinguishability of quantum channels.
 Hence, it plays an important role in the certification of quantum processes.
 Indeed, also error-correction thresholds require worst-case guarantees without additional assumption on the error model, see e.g.\ the discussion Refs.~\cite{Sanders2015,KueLonFla15}.
-At the same time, certification schemes that directly deliver certificate in diamond norm are very resource intense and typically practically infeasible.
-For this reason, the connection of the diamond norm to the already introduced average error measures will be in the focus of this section.
+At the same time, certification schemes that directly deliver certificates in diamond norm are very resource intensive and typically practically infeasible.
+For this reason, the connection of the diamond norm to the already introduced average error measures is the focus of this section.

 We start with defining the \emph{($1\to 1$)-norm} on $\M(\H,\K)$ to be the operator norm induced by the trace norm,